 We usually use a password manager in such scenario.
 But the issue with a password manager is that it is stored on our PC and what if we are out of town and need a password urgently?
 This is where the Google Password Manager becomes a savior.

-You can save all your login details to Google Password Manager whenever you log in to any website using Google Chrome.
+You can save all your login details to Google Passwords Manager whenever you log in to any website using Google Chrome.
 Chrome, the web browser stores all your passwords and usernames and you can access them from anywhere using any of your devices just by signing into your Google account.
 Yes, that means, you at least have to remember one password for your Google account.

-Smart Lock Google Password Manager
+Smart Lock Google Passwords Manager

 The Smart Lock service from Google is a secure app to store your passwords.
 Whenever we sign in to any website using Google Chrome, the browser asks for your permission to save the password for that particular website.
 If clicked yes, the browser saves all your login details in the password manager and syncs it to your Google account, thus allowing you to access them from anywhere.